Thinking about getting a dryer? Are you thinking about going gas or electric?

 So your old dryer has broken down and you’re in the market for a new one.

-You’ve got both power and gas connected in your home and are considering switching from an electric dryer to a gas model.
+You’ve got both power and gas connections in your home and are considering switching from an electric dryer to a gas model.

 The first thing you’re probably concerned about is: “how much is this gonna cost me?”